hvandenb/splunk-elasticsearch/README.md

 I have only Proof of concepted this in my splunk enviroment, but should be revising it shortly to be better.

+Steps to use
+In my POC copy the files in:

+the bin directory to $SPLUNK_HOME/etc/apps/search/bin the local directory to $SPLUNK_HOME/etc/apps/search/local

+and reload your splunk

+Now you should be able to do a simple search like

+| es | search Event="*SOMETHING*"